fuseraft/kiwi/docs/hashes.md

 ### Defining a Hash

-The keys in a hash must be unique strings.
+The keys in a hash must be unique.

 ```kiwi
 myHash = {"key1": true, "key2": 1, "key2": [1, 2, 3, 4]}